Aklilu Habte-Wold: Eritrea

-After serving as charge d'affairs and then deputy Minister of Foreign Affairs, Aklilu ascended to the rank of foreign minister under Prime Minister Ras Makonnen Endelkachew from 1943-1957 where he successfully federated the former colony of Eritrea towards Ethiopia.
+After serving as chargé d'affaires and then as Vice-Minister in the Ministry of the Pen, Aklilu was appointed to head the Ministry of Foreign Affairs under Prime Minister Ras Makonnen Endelkachew in October 1943, initially serving as Vice-Minister for the first six years before becoming full Minister, until November 1957 where he successfully federated the former colony of Eritrea towards Ethiopia.
 Managing the extraction of British soldiers from Eritrea and the handover of practical administration towards the Ethiopian government.
 Formally this happened when the newly formed United Nations under a unanimous voted for Eritrea reunification to Ethiopia after Emperor Menelik II's deposal of former Ethiopian territory towards Italy.
 In 1955 he gave a speech to the United Nations on the 10th general assembly in New York in French where he stated his belief that although Ethiopia would "modestly" contribute to the organization and endeavor of peace it will still play a vital and fundamental role in its overall mission.

+Aklilu personally opposed the dissolution of the federation when the Eritrean National Assembly voted to dissolve it in November 1962, making Eritrea a province of Ethiopia.
+In the second half of the 1960s, however, when his chief rival in Ethiopian politics, ras Asrate Kassa, served as governor of Eritrea, Aklilu supported a firm line against Eritrean separatists.

 United Kingdom

 In 1944 he was able to negotiate the replacement of the 1942 Anglo-Ethiopian agreement with the British government placed in after the defeat of the Italians in 1941.
 And the relocation of the National Bank of Ethiopia from London, England to the capital, Addis Ababa.
 Aklilu came to an agreement with the British colonial government creating boundaries with Ethiopia and Kenya officially in 1947.